SSAIC offers unique volunteer opportunities; scroll down the page to see if any of these listings might be a fit for your skill set:

 - Graphic Design Volunteer

 “I’m the Boss of Me” is an engaging puppet show delivered to Grade 4 classrooms in partnership with Saskatoon school divisions.
 This child sexual abuse prevention program tells a gentle story of four friends, two of which have experienced sexual abuse.
 One child discovers through her friend that sexual abuse is not her fault, that is should never be kept a secret, and that there are people who will believe and help her.

-Approximately 45 puppeteers are needed between January and April each year to deliver this child sexual abuse prevention program, and recruitment begins in the Fall.
+Approximately 45 puppeteers are needed between January and March each year to deliver this child sexual abuse prevention program, and recruitment begins in the fall.

 This program offers excellent training for those who will work with children in their careers, and many of our puppeteers are students in education, nursing, social work, or other human service programs—but that’s not a prerequisite!